NatNyg/Language_assignment_2/README.md

     in: this folder should contain the data that the code is run on
     out: this folder will contain the results after the code has been run
-    src: this folder contains the script of code that has to be run to achieve the results
+    src: this folder contains the script of code that must be run to achieve the results

 ### Usage